RCA's Amazing AR-88 Series of Receivers

 1. The 6th digit from the right (where it exists) is never more than

 The serial numbers reported so far suggests that at least 14,215 receivers were made.
-Although the 5 digit system allows for 99,999 receivers, so far there are none at all from the 20,000 upwards (you'd expect even this small sample to be fairly random) so I think the theory that 100,000 receivers were made might not be correct.
+Although the 5 digit system allows for 99,999 receivers, so far there are none at all from the 20,000 upwards (you'd expect even this small sample to be fairly random) so I think the theory that 100,000 receivers were made cannot be correct.

 Alan has concentrated on the AR-88D, AR-88F and AR-88LF models of the receiver and their serial number assignments.